-Purchase or make mini crackers from pretty paper and ribbon bows.
+Make mini crackers from pretty paper and ribbon bows!
 Fill the paper poppers with little paper scrolls detailing a conversation starter, a famous quote or line of poetry and possibly even a trivia question, riddle or joke?

 MUCH LIKE FRIDGE POETRY

 For a bit of fun and instead of a typical guestbook, print and cut out a host of words.
 Then encourage guests to write a short poem to the bride-to-be and stick these inside a notebook with their other well wishes.